idbrii/unity-findrefs/README.md

 ## Feature

 1. It's super fast on macOS and Windows if using SSD.
-1. Show searching progress, max waiting time is 300s.
+1. Shows searching progress with max waiting time of 300s.
-2. Show every reference in Console and you can click message to select object.
+2. Shows every reference in Console and you can click message to select object.
-3. Show result in warning and summarize all references.
+3. Shows summary of search as a warning.

 ## Speed

 ### macOS

-It only takes less than 2 seconds to complete search, it uses `mdfind` to utilize Spotlight index to speed up searching.
+It takes less than 2 seconds to complete search.
+Uses `mdfind` to utilize Spotlight index to speed up searching.

 ### Windows

-It use the fastest `ripgrep` to search text and do a lot of optimization on file size and count.
+It use the fast `ripgrep` to search text and do a lot of optimization on file size and count.

-So it would takes about 5 seconds to search ~700M and ~7000 files on SSD.
+Takes about 5 seconds to search ~700M and ~7000 files on SSD.

 ## Install